peiyeliu/chemrxn-cleaner/paper.md

 # State of the Field

-Reaction-ML workflows in academia and industry rely heavily on data sources such as the USPTO patents dataset([@schwaller2021prediction]), curated proprietary corpora ([@Open_Reaction_Database_Project_The_Open_Reaction]), or structured records from the Open Reaction Database (see [@Kearnes2021]).
+Reaction-ML workflows in academia and industry rely heavily on data sources such as the USPTO patents dataset[@schwaller2021prediction], curated proprietary corpora [@Open_Reaction_Database_Project_The_Open_Reaction], or structured records from the Open Reaction Database [@Kearnes2021].
 While several libraries provide downstream modeling components (e.g., reaction prediction architectures, graph neural networks, see [@Thakkar2020; @Kannas2022; @Genheden2023; @Wigh2024]), few open-source tools directly address the *data preparation* stage.
 Most publications either write custom scripts or use ad hoc pipelines that are rarely reusable across datasets.

-chemrxn-cleaner complements existing chemistry toolkits (e.g., RDKit, ord-schema) by focusing explicitly on dataset ingestion, cleaning, and transformation.
-Its registry-based loader system enables flexible support for new formats, and its filter stack design allows users to encode domain-specific rules—for example, excluding reactions with forbidden elements, filtering by SMILES length, or applying similarity-based criteria.
-The package therefore helps standardize workflows that are currently duplicated across many research groups.
+**chemrxn-cleaner** complements existing chemistry toolkits (e.g., RDKit, ord-schema) by targeting the often ad-hoc “last mile” of dataset ingestion, cleaning, and transformation.
+It provides a registry-based loader system and a unified ReactionRecord abstraction that together support heterogeneous sources such as USPTO .rsmi, ORD .pb, CSV/JSON tables, and user-defined formats.
+Cleaning is expressed as a composable stack of Python callables, making it straightforward to encode domain-specific rules—for example, excluding reactions with forbidden elements, enforcing SMILES length limits, or applying similarity-based criteria.
+A lightweight reporting layer quantifies how each pipeline affects dataset size and composition, and minimal ML utilities (pandas conversion, deterministic splits, PyTorch datasets) make the cleaned records easy to integrate with downstream modelling libraries without prescribing any particular architecture.
+In this way, chemrxn-cleaner standardizes workflows that are currently re-implemented in many research codebases while remaining deliberately lightweight and library-oriented rather than a monolithic pipeline.

 # Software Description